Some of the most useful screen time doesn't end when the screen turns off. It carries into something else.

 Toddlers have what researchers call a "transfer gap": they find it harder to apply what they've seen on a screen to real life (Barr, 2010).
 A kid who watches someone build a tower of blocks on video is less likely to replicate it than a kid who saw it done in person.

-But here's the thing: you can bridge that gap.
-When you connect what happened on screen to a real-world activity, you're doing the transfer work for them.
-Over time, they start doing it themselves.
+You can bridge that gap.
+When you connect what happened on screen to a real-world activity, you're helping close it for them.
+Over time, they may start doing it themselves.

 What this looks like